Two Important Notes for All Considering Study Abroad in 2021-2022!Passport Processing Times

 - The U.S. Department of State travel advisories

-- Most countries we send students to are still listed as a Level 3 or Level 4
+- Level 3 & 4 require review; Level 4 is typically a suspension.
+Most countries we send students to are currently at Level 3 or Level 4

 - The U.S. Center for Disease Control Levels